akehir/shader/projects/shader-lib/README.md

 ## Acknowledgments

+* [Pixelshaders.com](http://pixelshaders.com/proposal/) for a great book about shaders
+* [The Book of Shaders](https://thebookofshaders.com/01/) for a great book about shaders
 * [Shadertoy](https://www.shadertoy.com/) for creating a place to share cool shaders
-* [WebGL 2 Fundamentals](https://webgl2fundamentals.org/webgl/lessons/webgl-shadertoy.html) for creating a great WebGL Tutorial
+* [WebGL 2 Fundamentals](https://webgl2fundamentals.org/webgl/lessons/webgl-shadertoy.html) for creating a great WebGL Tutorial, and in depth detail on how to integrate shadertoy shaders
 * [Pavel Dobryakov](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) for creating the original JavaScript WebGL Fluid Simulation
 * [angularindepth](https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5) for a tutorial for creating an angular library
 * [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2/) for the readme template